 You will want a steady tripod for your telescope, preferably one that is also adjustable for your height.

 Now that we have given you information about the different types of telescopes and some features that you will want to look at, here’s another look at our list of what we believe to be the top five telescopes on the market.

-1. Celestron NexStar 130SLT Computerized Telescope – Top Pick
+1. Celestron NexStar 130SLT Computerized Telescope – Best Overall

 2. Orion SkyQuest XT8 Classic Dobsonian Telescope

-3. Gskyer AZ90600 Astronomical Refractor Telescope – Best for the Money
+3. Gskyer AZ90600 Astronomical Refractor Telescope – Best Value

 4. Orion SpaceProbe 130ST Equatorial Reflector Telescope

 We have given you enough information so that you don’t get overwhelmed while shopping for your telescope.
 Now it’s time for you to make your decision so you can get started on your stargazing journey.
 We wish you good luck with finding the best telescope under $500!

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.

 15 Types of Camera Shots and Angles (with Pictures)

 How to Use a Polaroid Camera – 6 Tips and Tricks